The Last Flower: Inspiration and reviews

-E. B. White wrote in a New Yorker feature article of November 11, 1961, "In it you will find Thurber’s faith in the renewal of life, his feeling for the beauty and fragility of life on earth."
+E. B. White wrote in a The New Yorker feature article of November 11, 1961, "In it you will find Thurber’s faith in the renewal of life, his feeling for the beauty and fragility of life on earth."
 He also wrote "Of all the flowers, real and figurative...the one that will remain fresh and wilt-proof is the little flower...on the last page of that lovely book."

 The novelist Ellen Glasgow, captivated by the book, wrote to Thurber, "I found that I had forgotten your wonderful birds.
 How is it possible to put so much expression into a single curve?"

 Thurber's work "began where the other cartoonists left off," claimed the German artist George Grosz.
 It was rumored that Henri Matisse said, "the only good artist in New York is a man named Thurber."

 It was translated into French by Albert Camus and published by Gallimard in 1952.